c-blake/bu/doc/dfr.md

-[^1]: I am pretty sure I am not just *personally* bad at this, but too lazy at the moment to try to track down studies which not only handle categorical names, but categorical names with linear orderings.
+[^1]: I am pretty sure I am not just *personally* bad at this, but too lazy at the moment to try to track down studies which not only handle categorical names, but color names embedded in a linear ordering.
 In fact, I think the 12 I do use is arguably too many, taxing my ability.